 Legal 500 rates him as a Tier 1 Employment Law Silk and he has twice been Chambers and Partners' "Employment Law QC of the Year".

-He acts for a very wide range of clients, from individuals to organisations, senior bank employees and directors to the low paid, political figures to government, FTSE companies to major trade unions, sports clubs, charities and accountancy firms, universities, local authorities, and other public bodies.
+He acts for a very wide range of clients, from individuals to organisations, senior bank employees and directors to the low paid, political figures to government, FTSE companies to major trade unions, major football clubs to small sports clubs, charities and accountancy firms, universities, local authorities, and other public bodies.
 He is frequently involved in test case litigation.

 He works across the UK and in Europe.
 He also undertakes cross - border and international employment and equality issues: for instance, over the last couple of years he has advised on a major Bermuda public sector labour dispute, acted in a cross-Atlantic labour arbitration, advised a pan-European NGO on developing European law, and worked up proposals for amendments to the Montreal Convention for the Unification of Certain Rules for International Carriage by Air.